Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Evaluation Framework

 We first construct the \textbf{\textit{ground truth response distribution}} of each demographic subgroup $s \in S$ (for each question $q \in Q$) weighing responses using available survey weights.
 For each model $m \in M$ corresponding to the subgroup $s$, we then construct the matching \textbf{\textit{simulated response distribution}} using the generated outputs.
 This yields two distributions (one observed, $P_s$, and one simulated, $P_m$) of responses to each question from each subgroup.
+Figure~\ref{fig:marginal} represents the construction of these marginal response distributions for human and simulated respondents.

-To evaluate different groupings, responses can additionally be aggregated along one of the two axes before constructing the distributions: \begin{enumerate*}[label=(\arabic*)] \item \textit{demographic dimensions}, e.g., to investigate larger subsets of the respondents; and \item \textit{question topics}, e.g., to analyse broader value domains \end{enumerate*}.
+To evaluate different groupings, responses can additionally be aggregated along one of the two axes before constructing the distributions: \begin{enumerate*}[label=(\arabic*)] \item \textit{\textbf{demographic dimensions}}, e.g., to investigate larger subsets of the respondents; and \item \textit{\textbf{question topics}}, e.g., to analyse broader value domains \end{enumerate*}.